gio2nice/portfolio-challenge/README.md

  My application gives you information about "Giovanni", his contact and project experiences. i applied aside section to be able to add on an image of myself without having to position every box.
 The main problem i faced was not being able to clearly see the hover color over the boxes & it still does not show.

 ## Screenshot
-Screenshot of the application (./images/header.jpg)
+Screenshot of the application (portfolio-challenge/images/Image 6-23-22 at 3.54 PM.jpg)

 ## License
 [MIT](MIT License